a2liu/liu-compiler/README.md

   code, but that the compile-time constraints are kept constant.
 - Try to keep base language to only things that affect runtime semantics, correctness typechecking checking can be done with metaprogramming
+- Something to enable something like this guy: https://github.com/google/zx

 ## Too Complex, use compiler API
 - Python ABI